gernst/bvsampler/README.md

 All credit for the idea goes to Rafael Dutra, Kevin Laeufer, Jonathan Bachrach and Koushik Sen, UC Berkeley.
 Check out their [ICSE'2018 paper](https://people.eecs.berkeley.edu/~rtd/papers/quicksampler.pdf) on the approach.

+**WARNING**: The generated samples are currently not checked for whether they satisfy the given constraints!

 ## Requirements

 - Python 2.7